Who I have or whom I have?

 Also, free grammatically correct sentence checker will allow you to detect these grammar errors at no time and find out how to fix them at once.
 Many people rely on the checker provided by Microsoft Word, but this program is notoriously unreliable in catching all mistakes and is known for making suggestions that are simply incorrect.

-READ ALSO: What counts as APM sc2?
+READ ALSO: What should I learn as a teenager?

 What are the rules for building a grammatically correct sentence?